Cuisine of Minnesota: Western Minnesota

-While Minnesota isn't known for bison, Buffalo burgers and bison steaks becoming increasing common due to the bison ranching industry in Western and Central Minnesota.
-So common in fact, that bison meat can be found in supermarkets and on restaurant menus around the state.
+While Minnesota is not known for bison, buffalo burgers and bison steaks are becoming increasingly common due to the bison ranching industry in Western and Central Minnesota.
+Bison meat can be found in supermarkets and on restaurant menus around the state.
 Western Minnesota is also known for commercial sandwiches, such as the hot beef commercial.
 Khoephla soup is also a popular dish from the region.

 North Shore

 On the North Shore, fish is consumed more commonly due to the proximity to Lake Superior, which has a commercial fishing industry.
 One common food is pickled lake herring.
 The tradition of smoking and curing fish can be found in Duluth and along the coast.
 Commonly consumed fish include trout, lake whitefish, salmon, smelt, and lake herring.

 Holiday cuisine

-Minnesota has many food traditions for holidays, including Christmas, Lent and Thanksgiving.
+Minnesota has many food traditions for holidays, including Christmas, Lent, and Thanksgiving.

-During Lent, Christians forgo eating all meat except for fish on Fridays.
+During Lent, Catholics forgo eating all meat on Fridays except for fish.
 This led to the tradition of the fish fry, in which churches and restaurants serve fried fish on Fridays.

-Minnesota has several unique traditions for Christmas as well.
-Most notably the consumption of lutefisk, which is often served with meatballs, potatoes, lefse, and other accompaniments.
-Some churches offer lutefisk dinners around Christmas time.
-Bakeries will also offer special items around Christmas such as rosettes, sandbakelse, lebkuchen, German Christmas bread, gingerbread, and potica.
+Minnesota food traditions associated with Christmas notably include the consumption of lutefisk, which is often served with meatballs, potatoes, lefse, and other accompaniments.
+Some churches offer lutefisk dinners at Christmastime.
+Bakeries offer special items around Christmas such as rosettes, sandbakelse, lebkuchen, German Christmas bread, gingerbread, and potica.
 Rømmegrøt is also occasionally eaten during the holidays.

-Thanksgiving in Minnesota includes American dishes such as turkey and mashed potatoes, but Minnesotan dishes are eaten as well, such as, hotdish, lefse, wild rice, hot turkey commercials, and jello salad.
+Thanksgiving in Minnesota includes American dishes such as turkey and mashed potatoes, but Minnesotan dishes are eaten as well, such as hotdish, lefse, wild rice, pickled herring, hot turkey commercials, and Jello salad.

 While not a holiday, restaurants around Minnesota celebrate the state fair by offering specials on-a-stick, and foods commonly found at the state fair such as fried cheese curds.